 What Compensation Is Available for a Motorcycle Accident in Albuquerque?

 A personal injury claim against the person or entity that caused your motorcycle accident in Albuquerque could lead to compensation you can use to move forward.
-If we find evidence that a negligent driver, careless road maintenance crew, or part manufacturer caused your motorcycle accident, we will go up against that party in pursuit of maximum compensation for your losses.
+If we find evidence that a negligent driver, careless road maintenance crew, or part manufacturer caused your motorcycle accident, we will go up against that party in pursuit of maximum compensation for your losses such as:

 - Motorcycle repairs